apache/flink/docs/dev/stream/state/checkpointing.md

 Other parameters for checkpointing include:

   - *exactly-once vs. at-least-once*: You can optionally pass a mode to the `enableCheckpointing(n)` method to choose between the two guarantee levels.
-    Exactly-once is preferrable for most applications.
+    Exactly-once is preferable for most applications.
 At-least-once may be relevant for certain super-low-latency (consistently few milliseconds) applications.

   - *checkpoint timeout*: The time after which a checkpoint-in-progress is aborted, if it did not complete by then.